Ibtasam-Rasool/Assign4Q1COMP3005/README.md

 **Database setup:**

-login as postgres or  any user and create a database school (CREATE DATABASE school;) give access to this database to the user you are currently using (GRANT ALL PRIVILEGES ON DATABASE "school" TO [user])
+login as postgres or  any user through the terminal by doing command psql -U [user] and create a database school (CREATE DATABASE school;) give access to this database to the user you are currently using (GRANT ALL PRIVILEGES ON DATABASE "school" TO [user])

 DDL: